PersoBench: Benchmarking Personalized Response Generation in Large Language Models: Appendix

+Personalization evaluation is conducted from two complementary perspectives: persona consistency and persona coverage, using metrics tailored to each aspect.
+Persona consistency reflects whether the generated response $R$ logically aligns with the given persona information $P$, while persona coverage measures how much of the persona is actually reflected or incorporated into the response.
+To assess consistency, we employ the C-score \cite{madotto2019personalizing}, which determines whether responses remain logically consistent with persona traits.
+This is achieved using an NLI model based on BERT, fine-tuned on the DNLI dataset, to predict entailment relationships between responses and persona sentences.
+For coverage, we use the P-dist \cite{cho2022personalized}, which quantifies semantic alignment between a response and persona traits.
+Each sentence is embedded using a pretrained encoder, and the score is computed as the minimum cosine distance between the response and the set of persona embeddings.
+Lower values indicate stronger semantic coverage.

+To complement these personalization metrics, we also evaluate dialogue coherence using the UE-Score \cite{lee2022contextual}, which calculates NLI-based alignment between each utterance and its immediate response.
+This model, built on BERT and fine-tuned using the SNLI dataset \cite{bowman2015large}, captures logical flow at the utterance level.
+Additionally, we incorporate the Coh-UniEval, a model-based metric that evaluates whether the response is contextually appropriate and smoothly integrated within the dialogue history.
+Together, these metrics provide a multifaceted evaluation of personalized dialogue systems, addressing not only surface fluency but also semantic alignment with user traits and overall conversational coherence.

+As two other metrics of the UniEval framework used in the analysis diagrams, Engagingness and Groundedness are selected.
+Groundedness evaluates how well the response leverages and aligns with the given external factual context, ensuring relevance and accuracy.
+Engagingness assesses whether the response is interesting and avoids being dull or uninformative, using the dialogue history and generated responses to determine the overall engagement level.

 Each of these metrics offers distinct insights into the model's performance, collectively ensuring a comprehensive and nuanced evaluation of the generated responses.
 When the model's output couldn't be evaluated because of parsing errors, we assigned default worst-case values.
-While discarding unparsable outputs, it is essential to ensure the automation of our benchmark.
+While discarding unparsable outputs, it is essential to ensure the automation of our automated benchmarking pipeline.